- 1 package (16 ounces) Nutter Butter cookies

 - Pretzel sticks, halved

 - 1. Using tongs, dip cookies in candy coating; allow excess to drip off.
 Place on waxed paper.
-Place two chocolate chips on one end of cookies for eyes.
-Place M&M's down middle for buttons.
+Place two chocolate chips on one end of each cookie for eyes.
+Place M&M's minis down middle for buttons and between eyes for nose.

-- 2. For arms, dip ends of two pretzel stick halves into coating; attach one to each side.
+- 2. For arms, dip ends of two pretzel stick halves into coating; attach one to each side of snowmen.
 Let stand until set.
-Pipe nose and scarf with gel or frosting.
-Yield: 32 cookies.
+Pipe mouth and scarf with gel or frosting.